josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🪞_post_imperial_recruitment_and_cultural_risk_in_private_intelligence.md

 > 📡 Cross-references:
 >
-> - [🌀 Recursive Risk Logic in Private Intelligence](./🌀_recursive_risk_logic_in_private_intelligence.md) - *how data breaches, talent drift, and market incentives feed the intelligence industry*
+> - [🌀 Recursive Risk Logic in Private Intelligence](../../🌀_System_Governance/🛰️_Infrastructure_Procurement/🌀_recursive_risk_logic_in_private_intelligence.md) - *how data breaches, talent drift, and market incentives feed the intelligence industry*
-> - [🕶️ Whistleblowing and Entrapment in the Para-Intelligence Economy]() - *how refusal is rendered impossible in the intel industry*
+> - 🕶️ Whistleblowing and Entrapment in the Para-Intelligence Economy - *how refusal is rendered impossible in the intel industry*
-> - [🕸️ Interlocking Influence Economy]() - *the market made up of corporate intelligence, arms technology, political PR, and behavioural science*
+> - 🕸️ Interlocking Influence Economy - *the market made up of corporate intelligence, arms technology, political PR, and behavioural science*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-06_
+_Last updated: 2025-11-12_